Beshara Doumani

-Beshara Doumani (بشارة دوماني) is a Palestinian-American academic currently serving as the president of Birzeit University.
-Prior to that, he was the Mahmoud Darwish Professor of Palestinian Studies at Brown University.
+Beshara Doumani (بشارة دوماني) is a Palestinian-American academic who previously served as the president of Birzeit University from 2021 to 2023.
+He is the Mahmoud Darwish Professor of Palestinian Studies at Brown University.
 His research focuses on groups, places, and time periods marginalized by mainstream scholarship on the early modern and modern Middle East.
 He is also a public intellectual who writes on the topics of displacement, academic freedom, politics of knowledge production, and the Palestinian condition.

 Biography

-Doumani is a Palestinian whose family was dispossessed from Haifa during the 1947–1949 Palestine war.
+Doumani is a Palestinian whose family was displaced from Haifa during the 1947–1949 Palestine war.
 He was born in Saudi Arabia but spent his youth in Lebanon until moving to the United States in 1970.
 He received his B.A. in History from Kenyon College in Ohio in 1977.
 In 1980, he earned an M.A. from Georgetown University, where he would later receive his Ph.D. in 1990.

 Academic career

-Before coming to Brown University Department of History in 2012, and establishing the Brown Middle East Studies Program, he was a faculty member at the University of California, Berkeley from 1998-2012, and a tenured professor at the University of Pennsylvania in Philadelphia from 1989-1998.
+Before coming to Brown University Department of History in 2012, and helping establish the Brown Middle East Studies Program, he was a tenured faculty member at the University of California, Berkeley from 1998 to 2012, and a tenured professor at the University of Pennsylvania in Philadelphia from 1989 to 1998.

 From 1996 to 1997 he was a fellow at the Woodrow Wilson International Center for Scholars in Washington, DC.
-From 2001-2002, he was a fellow at the Wissenschaftskolleg zu Berlin, and from 2007-2008 at Harvard University's Radcliffe Institute for Advanced Study in Cambridge, Massachusetts.
-He was a fellow at the Institute for Advanced Study in Princeton, New Jersey from 2018-2019.
+From 2001 to 2002, he was a fellow at the Wissenschaftskolleg zu Berlin, and from 2007 to 2008 at Harvard University's Radcliffe Institute for Advanced Study in Cambridge, Massachusetts.
+He was a fellow at the Institute for Advanced Study in Princeton, New Jersey from 2018 to 2019.

 From 2012 to 2018, Doumani was the founding director of Brown University's Center for Middle East Studies.
 From 2012 to 2020 he was the Joukowsky Family Distinguished Professor of Modern Middle East History at Brown.
 In July 2020, he became the inaugural Mahmoud Darwish Professor of Palestinian Studies, the first named chair of Palestinian Studies in an American university.
 The position is named for the Palestinian poet Mahmoud Darwish.

 Doumani's specialty is the social, cultural, and legal history of the early modern and modern Middle East.